 Introduction

 Bernard Stiegler (b.
 1 April, 1952), officer of the Ordre des Artes et des Lettres (2016), is a French philosopher and cultural activist whose work on technology, media and the contemporary world has gained prominence in recent years.
 Founding director of the Pompidou Centre’s Institut de Recherche et d’Innovation and director and co-founder of Ars Industrialis, an independent association promoting a critical cultural politics, Stiegler’s activities span scholarly research and teaching, cultural policy intervention, coordinating technological innovations in pedagogical and cultural activities and contributing to public debate in various fora.
 He is author of over 50 monographs and co-authored books and numerous essays and lectures, many of which are available through an online school of philosophy, Pharmakon.fr.
-Philosophy became Stiegler’s vocation during a term in prison (1978-83), something he has written about in Stiegler 2008a.
+Philosophy became Stiegler’s vocation during a term in prison (1978-83), something he has written about in Acting Out.
 Jacques Derrida became his mentor, and Stiegler’s work can be situated as emerging from poststructuralist theory.
-It includes substantial critical reevaluations of Derrida, Paul Virilio, Jean-Francois Lyotard, Gilles Deleuze, and Michel Foucault.
+It includes substantial critical reevaluations of Derrida, Paul Virilio, Jean-Francois Lyotard, Gilles Deleuze and Felix Guattari, and Michel Foucault.
 Stiegler’s philosophy and cultural politics proceed from the position that the question of technology should be appropriately incorporated in every domain of human endeavour from art to science to economics and politics.
 He is best described as a philosopher of technicity, by which term is meant the irremediably incomplete and contingent character of human being, a being who is always supplemented by technical prostheses.
 Besides those noted above, Stiegler develops his thought in dialogue with numerous sources including Gilbert Simondon, Martin Heidegger, Sigmund Freud, Immanual Kant, Plato and Aristotle.
 For Stiegler human being is a matter of becoming, a becoming conjugated with the becoming of technics in a dynamic without essential or teleological character.
 It must be critically evaluated to maintain a future projection of this becoming as “non-inhuman”.
 He advances a “general organology” of the relations between the organic biological body, organised technical forms and social organisations that interact in psychic and collective individuation.
 For Stiegler critical thinking today involves a “pharmacological” evaluation of the adoption of technological possibility by socio-economic and political systems at a time of the major destabilisation of social and cultural programs by a capitalist globalisation determining the course of the digital transformation of existence.
 Technology is our pharmakon, an inescapable poison that has curative potential, and culture is a therapeutics that must recover from its colonisation by the digital audiovisual processes of cognitive capitalism.

 General Overviews